discostu105/linzstrom-consumption/README.md

 # Linz AG, Linz Netz Verbrauchsdaten

-This project aims at automatically getting power consumption information from Linz Strom AG (https://services.linznetz.at/verbrauchsdateninformation).
+This project aims at automatically getting power consumption information from Linz Strom AG ("Verbrauchsdateninformation" from https://services.linznetz.at/).

 It uses a headless Chrome to log in and download consumption data as CSV for all appliances.